Willy Adames Player Props: Brewers vs. Phillies

-Willy Adames -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Milwaukee Brewers against the Philadelphia Phillies, with Cristopher Sanchez on the mound, on July 19 at 6:40 PM ET.
+Willy Adames -- with a slugging percentage of .615 in his past 10 games, including four home runs -- will be in action for the Milwaukee Brewers against the Philadelphia Phillies, with Taijuan Walker on the mound, on July 20 at 12:35 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Phillies.
+In his most recent game he had a one-hit performance (1-for-4) against the Phillies.

 Willy Adames Game Info & Props vs. the Phillies